Jump to content

 Rebecca Waters

-Rebecca Waters is the Work Package Dissemination and Division 6 leader.
+Rebecca Waters is Work Package Dissemination leader for the GrapheneEU project and the Dissemination Task Leader for the 2D Pilot Line.
 She oversees the Dissemination activities and manages the work package tasks and personnel.
-Rebecca also serves as the Graphene Flagship Communications Officer writing and disseminating corporate news, managing the website and overseeing social media activities and media outreach.
+Rebecca also serves as the Graphene Flagship Communications Officer writing and disseminating news, managing the website and overseeing social media activities and media outreach.
 A former journalist with a degree from Northwestern University's Medill School of Journalism, Rebecca worked for both consumer and B2B magazines before joining the Graphene Flagship.
 In her spare time, she enjoys cooking, boating and exploring the world with her family.